ENACRobotique/webots/README.md

 - A lidar
 - A camera
 - A gyro (that doesn't drift)
-- 1 compatible controller: GamepadHolonomicController
+- 1 compatible controller: GamepadHolonomic

 **DummyRobot.proto** is a dummy robot to test other robots against
 - 1 compatible controller: DummyRobot